ContriHUB/ContriHUB.github.io/README.md

 This repository is open to all students of MNNIT.

-Also note that this repository is part of ContriHUB, MNNIT's first OpenSource event in Avishkar :joy:
+Also note that this repository is part of ContriHUB, MNNIT's first OpenSource event in Avishkar :smiley:

 Other repositories which are part of ContriHUB can be accessed here - [ContriHUB](https://github.com/ContriHUB/)